Skip to content

 • Custom entities — You choose which field to use when creating the entity

-The display field is configured in the entity settings.
+The display field is configured in Settings > Schema, under the entity header.
 You can change it at any time, and all references throughout the CRM update automatically.